Go directly to product information

 Taxes included.
 Postage costs will be calculated at checkout.

-Ceylon cinnamon is called 'true cinnamon', and rightly so, because that is the botanical name.
-You can recognize Ceylon cinnamon immediately by the thin layers of bark and the way they are rolled.
+Ceylon cinnamon is called 'true cinnamon', and rightly so, because that is the Botanical name.
+You can instantly recognize Ceylon cinnamon by its thin layers of bark, the way they're rolled, and its fantastic fragrance!

-Ceylon cinnamon is the dried bark of a tree that only occurs in certain humid, tropical areas, such as (former) Ceylon, now called Sri Lanka.
-This cinnamon comes from the young shoots of the tree and has been carefully stripped of the lignified layer.
-The cinnamon is therefore smooth and full of aroma.
+Ceylon cinnamon is the dried bark of a tree found only in certain humid, tropical regions, such as (formerly) Ceylon, now Sri Lanka.
+This cinnamon comes from the young shoots of the tree and has been carefully stripped of its woody layer.
+This cinnamon is therefore smooth and full of aroma.

 Only the bark of young shoots is suitable for making cinnamon.
-For this purpose, the new six-month-old young shoots are sawn off once every two years and only then peeled.
-The cinnamon tree has the ability to produce new shoots again and again, so that the bark can be harvested every few years.
+For this purpose, the new, six-month-old shoots are cut down every two years and then peeled.
+The cinnamon tree has the ability to continually produce new shoots, allowing the bark to be harvested every few years.

-The quality of cinnamon depends on the quality of the tree, the age of the shoots (the older the branches, the less quality), the way of peeling and the way of drying.
-By removing the less aromatic, woody layers, the bark becomes more supple and more aromatic overall.
-The properly peeled bark contains 0.5 to 1% essential oil, cinnamaldehyde.
-Lower quality Ceylon cinnamon is not only less aromatic, but also more bitter.
+The quality of cinnamon depends on the quality of the tree, the age of the shoots (the older the branches, the lower the quality), the peeling method, and the drying method.
+By removing the less aromatic, woody layers, the bark becomes more supple and overall more aromatic.
+Properly peeled bark contains 0.5 to 1% essential oil, cinnamaldehyde.
+Lower-quality Ceylon cinnamon is not only less aromatic but also more bitter.

-The smaller pieces of bark are rolled into longer lengths, resulting in a meter long roll.
-Only when this long roll has dried sufficiently are the 'sticks' cut from it.
-Our Ceylon cinnamon is cut into practical pieces of 50mm.
+The smaller pieces of bark are rolled into longer lengths, creating a meter-long roll.
+Only when this long roll has dried sufficiently are the "sticks" cut from it.

-Ceylon cinnamon is only a small part of the total cinnamon production, which mainly consists of the thicker, less aromatic bark of other cinnamon cultures (cassia).
-Most Ceylon cinnamon comes from Sri Lanka, or like the cinnamon we supply, from Madagascar.
-Much ground cinnamon comes from Indonesia from the Cinnamomum burmanii or korintje, a name you will rarely encounter on packaging.
+Ceylon cinnamon represents only a small portion of total cinnamon production, which consists primarily of the thicker, less aromatic bark of other cinnamon cultivars (cassia).
+The best Ceylon cinnamon comes from Sri Lanka and Madagascar.
+Much ground cinnamon comes from Indonesia from the Cinnamomum burmanii or korintje, a name you'll rarely encounter on packaging.

 Usage

-Cinnamon is used in sweet and savoury preparations, and is an ingredient in many spice blends, including ras el hanout and speculaas spices.
-Common applications of cinnamon include desserts and baked goods, from biscuits and cakes to bread.
+Cinnamon is used in sweet and savory dishes and is an ingredient in many spice blends, including ras el hanout and speculoos spices.
+Common uses for cinnamon include desserts and baked goods, from cookies and cakes to bread.

 Features: